Don-Stevenson/rrAPI/README.md

 ## Getting Started

-Getting up and running in 4(ish) easy steps
+Getting up and running in 5 easy steps

 1. make sure you have mongodb installed - link here

-2. (a) - Ensure Mongodb is running
+2. - Ensure Mongodb is running

    ```
      sudo service mongod start